How to Protect Your Wedding Dress

 - Carefully step into your dress and have your bridesmaids put your shoes on for you.

-- If you’re at an outdoor wedding, protect the bottom of your dress by purchasing a bridal petticoat [Affiliate Link] to gently lift the hem off the ground.
+- If you’re at an outdoor wedding, protect the bottom of your dress by purchasing a bridal petticoat [Amazon Affiliate Link] to gently lift the hem off the ground.

-- In case it rains on your wedding day and you still want to take photos outside, have some parasols [Affiliate Link] on hand and bring a groundsheet to place on wet ground to stand on.
+- In case it rains on your wedding day and you still want to take photos outside, have some parasols [Amazon Affiliate Link] on hand and bring a groundsheet to place on wet ground to stand on.

 Wedding Dress Preservation Tips – After the Wedding